kevroletin/kevroletin.github.io/_drafts/how-tty-works.md

 1. Local settings
 1. Combination settings

 Skipping "Combination settings" gives us 89 settings.
-12 of them are synonyms, leaving us 77 settings.
-I've counted 31 settings that are either "not relevant to the modern world" or seem to be not relevant to software terminal emulators.
+11 of them are synonyms, leaving us 78 settings.
+I've counted 34 settings that are either "not relevant to the modern world" or seem to be not relevant to software terminal emulators.
+This leaves us 44 options to discuss.
+I've organized these 44 options into 7 groups based on features they control.

 ### Outdated features